 4. No cPanel

 Almost every single web host will let you use cPanel.

-This isn’t ideal, as cPanel tends to be more user-friendly and up-to-date than vDeck for more sophisticated users.
+That isn’t good, as cPanel tends to be more user-friendly and up-to-date than vDeck for more sophisticated users.

 5. It’s Not Really “Unlimited”

 iPage claims to offer unlimited hosting.
-But if you take a closer look at the company’s User Agreement, you’ll find that it isn’t truly unlimited.
+When you take a closer look at the company’s User Agreement, you’ll find that it isn’t truly unlimited.

-It’s only “unlimited” if you don’t exceed the amount of CPU resources that they’re allocating to your account.
+It’s only “unlimited” if you don’t exceed the number of CPU resources that they’re allocating to your account.

 In fact, if you exceed a certain level of CPU usage, iPage could even suspend your account.